Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 8. Consistently gather feedback

 Customer feedback is the holy grail of data and insights for your business.
 It’s also the quickest way to identify what is and isn’t working for your customers.
-To utilise this valuable tool in the most effective way possible, you should give customers a chance to have their say by providing them with customer satisfaction surveys.
+To utilize this valuable tool in the most effective way possible, you should give customers a chance to have their say by providing them with customer satisfaction surveys.
 These can be as simple or complex as you need, but you can gain valuable data just by asking for a “thumbs up or thumbs down” on different topics.

 However, individual customer feedback should be more specific than a simple survey.
 Once a resolution ticket is complete, customer service agents should ask customers questions such as: